sindresorhus/LaunchAtLogin-Legacy/readme.md

 ## How does it work?

-The framework bundles the helper app needed to launch your app and copies it into your app at build time.
+The package bundles the helper app needed to launch your app and copies it into your app at build time.

 ## FAQ